-- Talk to me before starting.
-I will ask you questions about your general health (such as if you have conditions like arthritis, diabetes, high blood pressure or other health problems), what type of pressure you prefer, what areas of your body I should concentrate on and which I should avoid.
+- Discuss before starting.
+Your Massage Therapist will ask you questions about your general health (such as if you have conditions like arthritis, diabetes, high blood pressure or other health problems), what type of pressure you prefer, what areas of your body they should concentrate on and which to avoid.

 - Communicate during the massage as needed.
-During your massage, speak up if you feel I'm not using the proper pressure or if my hands feel cold or too oily from the lotion.
-Also, let me know if you don’t like the room temperature, or any other things I can adjust for your comfort.
+During your massage, speak up if you feel the Massage Therapist is not using the proper pressure or if their hands feel cold or too oily from the lotion.
+Also, let us know if you don’t like the room temperature or any other things we can adjust for your comfort.

 - Breathe normally.
 Breathing helps you relax.
-Don’t hold your breath if you feel anxious or if I'm vigorously massaging an area of the body.
+Don’t hold your breath if you feel anxious or if an area of the body is being vigorously massaged.

 - Speak up if you feel pain.
-If a massage hurts at any time, tell me immediately.
+If a massage hurts at any time, tell the Massage Therapist immediately.

 - Don’t sit up or stand too quickly after your massage.
 Some people may feel dizzy or lightheaded following a long massage, especially if the room is dark and they have been under warm towels or blankets.
 Relax when your massage is done, sit up slowly, and take your time standing and dressing.

 - Drink lots of water after your massage.
-I suggest drinking a few cups of water after your massage to hydrate you, and I will offer you water just after your session.
-Also, massaging muscles and tissues may release metabolic waste that you’ll want to flush out following your therapy.
+We suggest drinking a few cups of water after your massage to hydrate you, and the Massage Therapist will offer you water just after your session.
+Massaging muscles and tissues may release metabolic waste that you’ll want to flush out following your therapy.
 Without it, you may feel queasy or light-headed.

 - Avoid strenuous activity for 24 hours after your session for optimal massage effects.